M.S. Concentrations

 Computational Engineering Methods/Systems (CEM/S)

 This concentration brings together all aspects of computational engineering under a consistent umbrella: computer architecture, software systems, computational algorithms, and software engineering.
 It allows students to become cross-cutting integration experts who integrate knowledge from architecture, software systems, software engineering, tool chains, and numerical algorithms and their properties.
-This concentration enables students to be successful engineers understanding the big picture of software in the context of engineering applications and enables provides the technical underpinning to lead diverse engineering teams that tackle complex and multi-faceted problems.
+This concentration enables students to be successful engineers who understand software's big picture in the context of engineering applications, providing them with the technical underpinning to lead diverse engineering teams that tackle complex and multifaceted problems.

 Course Menu